dotnet/csharplang/proposals/dictionary-expressions.md

 >      + Or, the method have a single parameter of
 >      + `IEnumerable<KeyValuePair<TKey, TValue>>` and iteration type
 >      + of the collection type is the same `KeyValuePair<,>` type.
+>   - The method has two parameters, where the first is an `IEqualityComparer<TKey>` and the second follows the rules of the 'single parameter' rule above.
+This method will be called if the collection expression includes a `comparer_element` element.
 > ```

 This would allow `ImmutableDictionary<TKey, TValue>` to be annotated with `[CollectionBuilder(typeof(ImmutableDictionary), "CreateRange")]` to light up support for creation.